Pctg-x8/hardgrad_extent/README.md

 > % cargo build --features use_x11

 ### Use on Windows
-> % cargo build -- features use_win
+> % cargo build -- features use_win32